Teen who fled UK to join Islamic State wants to come home

 He said the British public would be concerned about someone returning to a country that “they apparently hate” and stressed that “actions have consequences.”

+It is possible she could face criminal charges if she returns to Britain.
+It is an offense to actively support a banned group such as Islamic State.

+She could also ultimately benefit from a government program designed to de-radicalize former extremists and help them integrate into society.

-She told Times reporter Anthony Loyd that she had married a jihadi shortly after arriving in Syria.
+She told Times reporter Anthony Loyd she knows she may face a hostile reception in Britain.

+“I know what everyone at home thinks of me as I have read all that was written about me online,” she said.
+“But I just want to come home to have my child.
+I’ll do anything required just to be able to come home and live quietly with my child.”

 British officials believe roughly 900 Britons went to Syria to join the extremists’ cause.
 Of those, they believe around 20 percent died and about half of the survivors have returned to Britain.